 The points in the second list above are critical from the viewpoints of research quality and integrity.
 In particular, if the data are available, verification of suspected problems is straightforward.
 Authors wishing to avoid verification (and potential detection) often argue that critics should reproduce the experiments if they doubt published results, but, as the authors are well aware, this alternative can be hugely expensive if not infeasible.
 It can only work if the authors have described their methods reproducibly.
 It is moreover a complete overkill for some trivial (but fatal) errors: for instance, what point is there in redoing experiments when the suspected error is in the coding of a statistical test?
 Our experience on PubPeer is that the great majority of questions on the site would be resolved by access to the original data, but these are only rarely forthcoming.

 The data sharing landscape today is heterogeneous and unsatisfactory.
 In a small number of specific domains and for certain standardised types of data, there is an effective requirement to deposit the underlying data in public databases.
 However, for access to the entirety of the data underlying a publication, after an initial burst of enthusiasm led by a few journals, we find ourselves with a variety of policies that are often difficult to enforce.
-Examples of journals with the strongest policies are those published by PLoS and eLife: when a paper is published in these journals, the underlying data must be publicly available.
+A journal with a strong policy is eLife: when a paper is published, the underlying data must be publicly available.
 This is the ideal.

 Other journals, in particular those published by the Nature group, require sharing upon request.
 Thus, the policy states that “authors are required to make materials, data, code, and associated protocols promptly available to readers without undue qualifications“.
 The universal experience is that it is difficult to access such data post-publication, despite any engagements made by the authors.
 Leaving aside cases of bad faith, which do arise, clearly the authors will never be in a better position or more motivated to organise their data for sharing than at the time of publication.
 It therefore makes no sense to postpone the data preparation to some random, future time.